latj/hub-spoke-microhack/README.md

     az vm create  --resource-group hub-spoke-microhack --name vm-mgmt-server --image win2019datacenter --nics nic-mgmt-server --admin-username AzureAdmin
 ````

 - Verify that your can access the new VM as expected.
-The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *az-dns-vm*, launch remote desktop (mstsc), and attempt a connection to *az-srv2-vm* (IP address 10.200.0.4).
+The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *vm-windows*, launch remote desktop (mstsc), and attempt a connection to *az-srv2-vm* (IP address 10.200.0.4).
 You should recieve the login prompt.

 ## Task : Check the routing for Virtual Machines